therealhackmeehan/ubacktest_docs/src/content/docs/Creating/fundamentals.md

 ### Available Stock Data Columns

-Every stock data DataFrame includes the following columns:
+Every stock data DataFrame ([a fancy word for a table](/creating/workingwithdata/)) includes the following columns:
 `open`, `close`, `high`, `low`, `volume`, and `timestamp`.
 These are available for use in generating trading signals.
 Avoid naming any additional columns with these names to preserve their intended use.

 ### Using the Strategy